 “The feeling when you win is unlike any other, but the feeling when you lose, when you don’t get selected even when you qualify, when you are injured, when you don’t meet society’s expectations such as owning a house, marriage, kids.
 All because you are trying to give everything to your sport is also unlike any other.”

 Pause and let these poignant last words sink in.
 Here is a young woman feeling deeply rejected by her sporting peers.
 But because of the sacrifices she made, and the dogged determination to strive to be the very best, she was also feeling intense rejection by her community because she did not fit into the very ideals of society.
+Interestingly, the media focussed on the pressure problems within sport, and nothing was commented out about the pressures she felt within society.

 Societal pressures have never been as prevalent as they are in these modern times.
 Ever-advancing technology has brought with it the universal reach and appeal of social media platforms such as Facebook, Instagram, Snapchat and TikTok, where users are free to post imagery of themselves portraying perfect bodies, envious lifestyles and having extraordinary wealth.
-Everyone, but you, it seems is ‘Living The Dream.’
+Everyone but you, it seems, is Living The Dream.

-The internet is riddled with imposters that want to give the image that they are living the perfect lifestyle, or how they can make you rich beyond your wildest dreams.
+The internet is riddled with imposters that want to give the appearance that they are living the perfect lifestyle, or how they can make you rich beyond your wildest dreams.
 But oftentimes, if it sounds too good to be true, then … it probably is.

-Sure, people have a right to ‘freedom of speech’ but the dangerous subliminal messaging these platforms send also allows anyone a ‘freedom to reach.’
+Sure, people have a right to freedom of speech but the dangerous subliminal messaging these platforms send also allows anyone a ‘freedom to reach.’
 Such messages and images can subtly imply that your life is woefully inadequate compared to everyone else.
 That somehow all of society has moved onwards and upwards and you have been left behind.

 But everyone has choices throughout their life.
 How you want your life’s playbook to transpire does not have to be determined by society or societies rules.